zynayumi/libzynayumi/README.md

 same for both modes and is set to 2 MHz.
 A better solution is welcome if you have one.

+### Why do I hear a ringing in my ears?

+Be careful, chip sounds tend to be rich in high frequencies, if you expose yourself for too long especially at high volume you risk to loose your hearing permanently.

+Take plenty of sonic rest.
+Do not hesitate to use low pass filters, ear plugs, work at low volume, use any means necessary to reduce your exposure to harmful sounds and protect your hearing.

 ## TODO

+- [ ] Add tempo + host parameters
 - [ ] Fix ringmod phase issue
 - [ ] Update tempo when it has changed on the host
 - [ ] Implement pitch wheel and CC for DSSI